A stableness of resistance model for nonresponse adjustment with callback data

-We propose a stableness of resistance assumption for nonresponse adjustment with callback data---a traditional form of paradata that are available in almost all modern surveys to track the data collection process.
-We establish the identification and the semiparametric efficiency theory without imposing any parametric restrictions, and propose a suite of semiparametric estimation methods including doubly robust ones, which generalize existing parametric approaches for using callback data.
-We also consider extension of this framework to causal inference for unmeasured confounding adjustment.
-Application to a Consumer Expenditure Survey dataset suggests an association between nonresponse and high housing expenditures, and reanalysis of Card (1995)’s dataset on the return to schooling shows a smaller effect of education in the overall population than in the respondents.
+Nonresponse arises frequently in surveys and follow-ups are routinely made to increase the response rate.
+In order to monitor the follow-up process, callback data have been used in social sciences and survey studies for decades.
+In modern surveys, the availability of callback data is increasing because the response rate is decreasing and follow-ups are essential to collect maximum information.
+Although callback data are helpful to reduce the bias in surveys, such data have not been widely used in statistical analysis until recently.
+We propose a stableness of resistance assumption for nonresponse adjustment with callback data.
+We establish the identification and the semiparametric efficiency theory under this assumption, and propose a suite of semiparametric estimation methods including doubly robust estimators, which generalize existing parametric approaches for callback data analysis.
+We apply the approach to a Consumer Expenditure Survey dataset.
+The results suggest an association between nonresponse and high housing expenditures.